Skip to main content

 This is an observational study of 1000 participants to further define the nature of early chronic obstructive pulmonary disease (COPD) in younger, at-risk individuals.
 The study has three main goals: - To use CT scan imaging to identify which smokers will develop COPD. - To identify biomarkers predictive of smokers that will develop COPD. - To determine if sputum (phlegm) can be analyzed to predict which smokers will develop COPD.
 Procedures (methods): All participants will undergo study related questionnaires assessing medical history, smoke exposure and use, medication use, social and behavioral health, pulmonary symptoms, food frequency, and will provide nasal swab, blood, stool, and urine samples, pulmonary function testing to determine function, sputum induction to provide a sputum sample for airway biospecimen analysis, and CT imaging of the lungs.

-Los Angeles, California and other locations
+Los Angeles 5368361, California 5332921 and other locations

 Sorry, in progress, not accepting new patients

-Torrance, California and other locations
+Los Angeles 5368361, California 5332921 and other locations

-Torrance, California and other locations
+Los Angeles 5368361, California 5332921 and other locations

-• TLD in Patients With COPD
+• TLD in Patients with COPD

 Sorry, in progress, not accepting new patients